briancroxall/borderwaters/README.md

 In this folder you will find the scripts related to the August / September harvesting of 2018 and 2019 data that we used to round out the data for the book.

 ### amerlite
+I started in this folder with duplicates of the files from the `hand-downloads` folder.

+Steps
+1. Use Name Mangler to remove any quotation marks from the titles of the saved files.

+#### hand-downloads
 This folder contains the HTML that I hand-downloaded directly from Duke UP (via BYU's Library) for the 2018 and 2019 articles.

 ### jamericanhistory